2mol/pboy/README.md

 - Open a file from the library with <kbd>Enter</kbd> or <kbd>Space</kbd>.
 - Quit the application with <kbd>Esc</kbd> or <kbd>Ctrl + c</kbd>.

+# Dependencies

+1. `pdftotext`.
+If you have homebrew installed on your mac, you can install it with: `brew cask install pdftotext`.

 # Install

 For now you need stack (cabal probably works too):